Carlos Santana Biography

 In 2016, Carlos reunited with the revered early ‘70s Santana lineup to release an album entitled: ‘Santana IV.’
 The album debuted at #5 on Billboard’s Top 200 Chart, #2 on Billboard’s Top Current Chart, #2 on Billboard’s Rock Chart, and #1 on Billboard’s Independent Albums Chart.
 This album marks Santana’s fourteenth Top 10 album.

 Beyond music, in the lifestyle and entertainment realm, River Of Colors (ROC) has enjoyed tremendous success with the Carlos by Carlos Santana and Unity by Carlos Santana brand names.
 Founded in 1997, ROC is dedicated to bringing products to market that embody the passion and integrity of Carlos Santana-and that are true to his distinctive style and taste.
-ROC’s endeavors encompass products including shoes, handbags, headwear, eyewear and sparkling wine, as well as signature musical instruments including electric guitars and hand percussion instruments.
-ROC products are distributed at better retail stores internationally.
+ROC’s endeavors encompass products including shoes, handbags, headwear, eyewear, sparkling wine, cannabis, and coffee as well as signature musical instruments including electric guitars and hand percussion instruments.
+ROC products are distributed at better retail stores and online internationally.